 Summary of Presentation:

-Dr. Mamoun Alazab is a Senior Lecture at the Australian National University (ANU).
-He is a cyber security researcher and practitioner with industry and academic experience.
+Dr. Mamoun Alazab is a Senior Lecturer at the Australian National University (ANU).
+He is a cybersecurity researcher and practitioner with industry and academic experience.
 Dr. Alazab’s research is multidisciplinary and includes both technological and criminologist perspectives of computer security, with a focus on crime detection and prevention.
-He has more than 70 publications, and have organised and participated more than 60 conferences and workshops.
+He has more than 70 publications, and have organized and participated more than 60 conferences and workshops.

 As of Dec 1, 2017, 692 citations appear on Google (H-index of 13, i10=18) and my total download on SSRN is more than 3,150.
-Many of his cyber security publications are referenced and cited in highly regarded outlets such as: Google’s patents, Prevention of and Fight against Crime Programme of the European Union, UNODC, and International Telecommunication Union.
+Many of his cybersecurity publications are referenced and cited in highly regarded outlets such as Google’s patents, Prevention of and Fight against Crime Programme of the European Union, UNODC, and International Telecommunication Union.